Monthly ETF Commentary

 Both ETFs use an active covered call strategy to generate income from exposure to bond market volatility, helping investors offset inflation and deliver higher real yields than traditional fixed income.

-Outlook | HPYT/HPYM offer high cash flows from writing covered calls I Macro backdrop is challenging for longer dated yields I Flexible covered call strategy helps generate cash flows.
+Outlook | HPYT/HPYM offer high cash flows from writing covered calls I Macro backdrop has been challenging for longer dated yields I Flexible covered call strategy helps generate cash flows.

 Multi-Asset ETFs